 The National Do Not Call List applies to residents of all fifty (50) states and the District of Columbia and the federal laws establish the minimum standards.
 The legislation that enabled the FTC and the FCC to establish the National Do Not Call List did not repeal or preempt state laws.

 If a caller violates a residential telephone user’s rights under the National Do Not Call List by calling twice during a 365 day period, the called party can sue the caller for violating the telephone subscriber’s do not call rights.
-The TCPA provides that : (1) residential telephone users can sue the caller for the second second call which violated the National Do Not Call List; and (2) if the telephone user prevails, he or she is entitled to an award of $ 500 per call and, if the telephone user proves the violation was willful, the court may award an additional amount up to $ 1,000.00.
+The TCPA provides that : (1) residential telephone users can sue the caller for the second second call which violated the National Do Not Call List; and (2) if the telephone user prevails, he or she is entitled to an award of up to $ 500 per call and, if the telephone user proves the violation was willful, the court may award an additional amount up to $ 1,000.00.

 What additional protections, if any, does registering on a state do not call list provide.
 In other words, can I sue for violations of my state’s do not call list and, if so, could I receive statutory damages like I could under the TCPA?
 The answer is — except in six states — the state do not call laws do not add much to the called party’s rights.